Skip to main content

 Serotonin and noradrenaline reuptake inhibitors (SNRIs)

-Serotonin and noradrenaline reuptake inhibitors (SNRIs) are another type of antidepressant.
+Serotonin and noradrenaline reuptake inhibitors (SNRIs) are a type of antidepressant.
 They increase the amount of serotonin and noradrenaline in your brain.
 SNRIs can also increase your blood pressure.

 Examples of SNRIs include: